DemocracyStudio/HackathonCameroon2022/README.md

 This repository contains all information, program and datasets about the Hackathon Cameroon 2022, an event organised in partnership with the National Business Incubator of Cameroon in Edea.

+## Program
 Summary of the event, context of cameroonian decentralisation, and program of the 3 days + annual event.

+###### Saturday 26 of March:
+3 pm: Introductory conference.
+Présentation of the PNPE, Hackathon Cameroon 2022, HubCity by Sename A. Koffi.
+5 pm: Team matching event.
+Solo applicant attend to gather with team mates depending their interest.

+###### Sunday 27 of March:
+4 pm: Launch of the hackathon.
+All teams present themselves and the challenge they want to work on.
+They will refine their solution together and with the mentors to make their idea clear and find precise objectives for the time of the hackathon.

+###### Monday 28 of march
+9 am: checkpoint with mentors #1.
+Be sure everyone has a clear idea in mind and a schedule for the next two days.
+10 am: first workshop (Urban planning by Neziri)
+12 pm: second workshop (GIS analysis by Liza)
+2 pm: third workshop (Geospatial platform by Jordy)
+4 pm: forth workshop (Design thinking by Anahide)
+6 pm: checkpoint with mentors #2.
+Be sure all teams have made progress in their ideation and upskilled themselves to produce the best prototype.

+###### Tuesday 29 of March
+9 am: checkpoint with mentors #3.
+Check what progress has been done in prototyping last night.
+Attendents should have the demo in mind.
+10 am: fourth workshop (Storytelling by Mariko)
+12 pm: fifth workshop (Submission training: Youtube + GitHub basics by ?)
+4 pm: submission deadline.
+3 min video recorded on youtube + zip file on github.
+6 pm: final ceremony with choice from the jury and distribution of prizes.

+## Datasets
 List datasets available, their sources (copyright) content and examples of uses.
 Link for those too big to be shared here.
 - Africapolis, 2020, updated 2021.
 SWAC/OCDE. https://africapolis.org/.
 African urbanization data at country and agglomeration levels, from 1950 to 2015.